 Over the next 77 minutes, Arredondo acted to implement UCISD's newly instituted policy.
 At 11:43 a.m., he "gave orders to officers to stand down while the shooter was actively shooting teachers and students trapped in classrooms 111 and 112."
-Id. ¶ 149.
+Id. ¶ 153.
 Again at 12:09 p.m., Arredondo instructed other officers "not to perform a breach of the classroom," all while children "were dying in the classrooms that officers had surrounded."
-Id. ¶ 164.
+Id. ¶ 168.
 At 12:20 p.m., as a group of officers prepared to breach the classroom in defiance of Arredondo's instructions, Arredondo said, "tell them to f\\\\\g wait."
-Id. ¶ 170.
+Id. ¶ 174.
 Due to Arredondo's decision and orders for other officers to stand down while children were murdered, "[m]any family members, hearing gunfire and seeing no discernable police response, wanted to go into the classroom themselves."
-Id. ¶ 176.
+Id. ¶ 181.
 Arredondo never made any attempt to enter the classroom, even though he later admitted that he was "certain' he heard the shooter reload one time-which should have signaled to him that 1) the threat was not over and 2) he had an opportunity to breach and engage."
-Id. ¶ 190.
+Id. ¶ 197.
 As he later explained in an interview, the only other idea he had was "to start shooting through that wall."
-Id. ¶ 170.
+Id. ¶ 174.

 Arredondo did all of this knowingly and intentionally.
 During the shooting, he told other officers he knew that "we probably have kids in there [Classrooms 111 and 112]."
-Id. ¶ 164.
-In an interview shortly after the shooting, he admitted he "had him [Ramos] contained" and "kn[e]w there's probably victims in there," referring to classrooms 111 and 112.
-Id. ¶ 131.
+Id. ¶ 168.
+In an interview shortly after the shooting, he admitted he "had [Ramos] contained" and "kn[e]w there's probably victims in there," referring to classrooms 111 and 112.
+Id. ¶ 133.

-At 12:10 p.m., a student found her teacher's phone, wiped the blood off the screen, and called 911.
-Id. ¶ 165.
+At 12:10 p.m., K.T. found her teacher's phone, wiped the blood off the screen, called 911, and begged the dispatcher for help.
+Id. ¶ 169.
 She stayed on the phone for 17 minutes, risking her life if the shooter had realized what she was doing, before hanging up when she feared that the shooter was about to discover her.
 Id.
-At 12:36 p.m., the student called 911 again.
-Id. ¶ 175.
-The student heard the officers outside of the classroom in the hallway and asked the dispatcher, "Can you tell the police to come to my room?"
+At 12:36 p.m., K.T. called 911 again, and told the dispatcher, "There's a school shooting."
+Id. ¶ 179.
+The students, including M.Z. and K.T., heard the officers outside of the classroom in the hallway.
+Id. ¶¶ 147, 179.
+K.T. asked the dispatcher, "Can you tell the police to come to my room?"
 Id.
-The student suggested to the dispatcher that she could do what should have been the officers' responsibility: she could "open the door to her classroom so that the police gathered outside could enter."
+K.T. bravely suggested to the dispatcher that she could do what should have been Arredondo's responsibility: she could "open the door to her classroom so that the police gathered outside could enter."
 Id.
 But "[t]he dispatcher told her not to do that."
 Id.
-The student complied with the dispatcher's order and did not open the classroom door.
+K.T. complied with the dispatcher's order and did not open the classroom door.
 Id.
-Given this show of force and express instructions, no student was free to leave the classroom.
-Id. ¶¶ 151, 157, 175.
+Given this show of force and express instructions, K.T. and M.Z. were not free to leave the classroom.
+Id. ¶¶ 155, 161, 179.

 Despite knowing that his actions would likely lead to more kids being murdered, Arredondo created and implemented a new UCISD policy to barricade children in a classroom with the active shooter.
 He never breached the classroom or shot the gunman and took active steps to prevent others from doing so-it took a U.S. Customs and Border Patrol led group of officers to do so, 77 minutes after Arredondo arrived on scene.
-Id. ¶ 182.
+Id. ¶ 188.